Friday, April 15, 2016

 “I am sorry, Oma.”

-“Personally, I think there is no reason for you to be afraid.
+“There is no reason for you to be afraid.
 We Germans are a civilized people.”

-Hans reflected for a moment, and then shook his head in disapproval.
+Hans reflected for a moment and then shook his head in disapproval.
 “Times are changing.
 Events are moving against people like us.
 I must act now.
 It took a lot of prudent thinking for me to make this decision to go to Kamerun.
 It is the best option for me.
 I have a father there who is enthusiastic about having his son with him.”

-A faint smile suddenly appeared on Alexandra Herzl’s lips, making them to quiver.
+A faint smile suddenly appeared on Alexandra Herzl’s lips, making them quiver.
 It also lit up her eyes in a sweet moment of reminiscence.
 “Josef is a good and intelligent man,” she said.

 “You mean my father?”
 Hans mumbled in a barely audible voice.